pingcap/tidb-operator/docs/api-references/docs.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>MaxFailedBackups specifies the number of failed backups to retain.
-total number of MaxCompletedBackups and MaxFailedBackups should not be greater than MaxBackups</p>
+It should be non-negative integer, defaults to 1.</p>
 </td>
 </tr>
 <tr>